Monadical-SAS/redux-time/README.md

     }
 })
 ```
-All CSS animations are stored internally as a dictionary of {css_animation_name: {name, duration, delay, playState}}, but they get converted to strings when the animated state is calculated on every `TICK`.
+All CSS animations are stored internally as a dictionary of `{css_animation_name: {name, duration, delay, playState}}`, but they get converted to strings when the animated state is calculated on every `TICK`.

-Your component will receive `style={animation: 'blink 1000ms linear -25ms paused'}` as a valid CSS string, so you can plug it right in with `style={style}`` and it will work.
+Your component will receive `style={animation: 'blink 1000ms linear -25ms paused'}` as a valid CSS string, so you can plug it right in with `style={style}` and it will work.

 You can also set multiple css animations to be applied at once:
 ```javascript